AbsaOSS/login-service/README.md

 or just exclude the properties from the config for that auth provider.
 Please ensure at least one auth method is enabled.

-For the service account used to search Ldap, the Service Account Name and password may be specified in the config file.
+For the service account used to search LDAP, the Service Account Name and password may be specified in the config file.
 For a more secure approach, the service account name and password may be specified in AWS Secrets Manager and the application will fetch them from there.

 The config also allows the user to specify additional claims to be added to the JWT token.
-These can be sourced from ldap or specified directly in the config depending on the auth provider used.
+These can be sourced from LDAP or specified directly in the config depending on the auth provider used.

 Format of attributes list under LDAP in config is:
 ```
         ldap:
           # Auth Protocol
           # Set the order of the protocol starting from 1
-          # Set to 0 to disable or simply exclude the ldap tag from config
+          # Set to 0 to disable or simply exclude the LDAP tag from config
           # NOTE: At least 1 auth protocol needs to be enabled
           order: 2
           domain: "some.domain.com"